thesarahmeister/workshops/lessons/macros/assignment.md

     - Macros
 ---

-> Work in progress

-Because practicing Depending on your circumstances, there are two possibilities:
+Depending on your circumstances, there are two possibilities for practice:

+## Working solo ##

+* Make a repetitive code without using a macro.
+You can work with one of the SAS practice datasets if you don't have your own data.
+Track this file using Git.
+* Improve this code by making a macro.
+You can include both codes in the same .sas file.
+If you want you can even delete the long-style of code and do a "git diff" to see the changes to the file.
+* Give us some "Thoughts" about this workshop as a separate text file.
+Feel free to include points on how you think you can apply macros in your research.
+* Push both your SAS file and Thoughts file to the appropriate location in the Sandbox repo on GitHub.

-## You have your own data ##
+## Working in pairs ##

-If you fall in this category,

-* Exercises:
-    * Make bad code (together)
+Pair up with a peer and:

+    * Each of you create your own file of a repetitive statistical code without using macros.
+Use the SAS practice datasets if you need to and track these files using Git.
-    * Push to github
+    * Push both of your files to your personal Github repo.
-    * Pull partners bad code
+    * Pull your partner's code file.
-    * Fix it by making macro (together)
-    * Push to github
+    * Apply macros to your partner's code to improve it.
+    * Push to your personal Github repo and create a PR to merge to your partner's repo.